 At a December public hearing on the issue, dozens of people spoke for and against the proposal.
 Opponents argued that the range would endanger safety and depress property values in a neighborhood struggling with revitalization.
 The Kingston school board passed a resolution opposing the plan on the grounds that it could pose a threat to student safety at nearby Kingston High School.

 On the other side, sheriff’s chief civil officer John McGovern, who is in charge of vetting pistol permit applications for Ulster County residents, said the shooting range would be a benefit both to local law enforcement and civilian permitholders.

 Ulster County legislator Jennifer Schwartz Berky made what may be the decisive argument of the issue, citing a 1984 amendment to the city code that barred the discharge of firearms in city limits except in cases of self-defense or by police officers in the line of duty.
+Some have mentioned that a car gun safe should be recommended for those driving with the weapon.
 In a follow-up meeting in January, planning board members voted to table the application until Soyer showed how he planned to address the 1984 law.

 Cahill said both the board and the planning office had been unaware of the no-shooting law since it fell within the city code and not the town’s zoning and planning regulations, which typically guide board decisions.